threepwave/loot-dungeons/README.md

 Dungeons have a name (e.g. 'Den of the Twins') to give each one a sense of permanence.
 Some names will be repeated (e.g. 'Stony Field') but more rare names will be unique.

 Dungeons have an environment that implies a theme.
 Our hope is that the environment combined with the name and shape can give each dungeon its own character.
 Environments are as follows:
-0 - Desert Plateau
+* 0 - Desert Plateau
-1 - Forest Ruins
+* 1 - Forest Ruins
-2 - Underwter Keep
+* 2 - Underwater Keep
-3 - Stone Temple
+* 3 - Stone Temple
-4 - Mountain Deep
+* 4 - Mountain Deep
-5 - Ember's Glow
+* 5 - Ember's Glow

 ![Environments](https://github.com/threepwave/dungeons/raw/names/images/environments.png)